 The Stalactite Cave – Absalom’s Cave (Sorek Cave)

 One of Israel’s natural wonders is hidden on the slopes of Jerusalem mountains: Absalom’s cave (Sorek), a karstic cave that was discovered by mistake during an explosion in a nearby strip mine.
 There is a huge variety of stalactites and stalagmites in the cave, crowded thickly together in a form that cannot be found in other stalactite caves in the world.
 The tour in the cave feels like a visit to another planet and it is truly a feast for the eyes.

 Valley of Elah (Emek Haela) – The Battlefield of David and Goliath

-On our way to Beit Guvrin we will go through Valley of Elah, in the place where the famous battle between David and Goliath took place.
+On our way to Beit Guvrin, we will go through the Valley of Elah, the place where the famous battle between David and Goliath took place.
 We shall see the large valley in which the Israelites and Philistines met for the battle 3000 years ago as well as the brook from which David took the stone he shot to the forehead of the Philistine giant, thereby bringing about a great victory.

 Beit Guvrin National Park

-Not long ago, Beit Guvrin National Park was chosen as UNESCO’s world heritage site, and for a good reason: in Beit Guvrin there are world class unique select sites in which we will visit, such as the great bell caves, the columbarium caves that served to rear pigeons and to make ancient crafts, Sidonian burial caves and more.
+Not long ago, Beit Guvrin National Park was chosen as UNESCO’s world heritage site, and for a good reason: in Beit Guvrin there are world-class unique select sites which we will visit, such as the great bell caves, the columbarium caves that served to rear pigeons and to make ancient crafts, Sidonian burial caves and more.
 All were quarried by man, hundreds and thousands of years ago.
-As a result this area received the name “The Land of a Thousand Caves”.
+As a result, this area received the name “The Land of a Thousand Caves”.
 Besides the caves, we shall visit the remains of the Roman city, and see the well-preserved Amphitheatre of Beit Guvrin in which gladiator fights took place as was the case in the Colosseum in Rome.